gojo9753/webex-summarizer/README.md

 - **Conversation Summarization**: Generate concise summaries of conversations using AWS Bedrock's LLMs, with support for processing large conversations through intelligent chunking
 - **Command-line Interface**: Simple CLI for all operations with dedicated subcommands
 - **AWS Integration**: Uses AWS SDK and credentials for secure access to Bedrock models
+- **Modern LLM Support**: Compatible with the latest Claude models including us.anthropic.claude-sonnet-4-20250514-v1:0 using the newer Messages API

 ## Requirements